FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Kessler, Kessller, Kesler, Kesller, Kesseler, Kesseller, Keseler, Keseller, Kaessler, Kaesler, Kaeseler, Kaesseler, Cessler, Cessller, Cesler, Cesller, Cesseler, Cesseller, Ceseler, Ceseller, Caessler, Caesler, Caeseler and many more.

 This web page shows only a small excerpt of our Kissner research.
-Another 183 words (13 lines of text) covering the years 1317, 1571, 1765, and 1803 are included under the topic Early Kissner History in all our PDF Extended History products.
+Another 183 words (13 lines of text) covering the years 1317, 1571, 1765, and 1803 are included under the topic Early Kissner History in all our PDF Extended History products and printed products wherever possible.

-Another 27 words (2 lines of text) are included under the topic Early Kissner Notables in all our PDF Extended History products.
+Another 27 words (2 lines of text) are included under the topic Early Kissner Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: